Real estate syndications bring together investors such as these folks.

 Real estate syndicates REITs (Real estate investment trusts)

-Income doesn’t accrue right away.
-Income usually flows in instantly.
+Income doesn’t accrue cash flow right away.
+Income usually provides more cash flow instantly.

 Investment is tied to the equity in one property.
-Investments are tied to the REIT company itself, which can own and manage multiple properties.
+Investments are tied to the REIT company itself, which can own and manage multiple properties such as a rental property.

 Requirements to join a syndicate are very high and can be unattainable for middle-income investors.
 Requirements for investing with REITs are generally attainable for most investors, especially beginners.